 He said: "I only read the British press once a year when I go on holiday to Spain.

 "One can only read that stuff for 10 days on holiday, when one's blood pressure is low."

-2. He described Boris Johnson as Prime Minister as a "Nightmare Scenario," an impertinent and dangerous public statement from any civil servant as it shows no regard for the principal of the neutrality and independence of bureaucrats.
+2. He described Boris Johnson as Prime Minister as a 'Nightmare Scenario', an impertinent and dangerous public statement from any civil servant as it shows no regard for the principal of the neutrality and independence of the bureaucrats.